 Several government offices maintain lists from which consultants may be sourced.
 These include –

 - Management Accounting Division of The Treasury Branch of the Financial Services and the Treasury Bureau which maintains a list of financial consultants;

-- Efficiency Unit which maintains a list of general management consultants;
+- Efficiency Office which maintains a list of general management consultants;

 - Architectural and Associated Consultants Selection Board which maintains a list of architectural consultants; and